Our Mission:

 Since then, I’ve been lucky to work across a wide range of ore deposit styles, from IOCG systems in the Tennant Creek goldfields, to the Mount Colin ISCG deposit, the Mount Evelyn Pb–Zn–Ag skarn deposit, and now the Carrapateena IOCG deposit.
 My research is focussed combining petrological observations with various geochemical and geochronological techniques.

 I’m passionate about two things, petrology and mineral systems.
 In particular, using petrology to unravel the formation and evolution of mineral systems.
-My broader aim is to improve the literacy behind various in-situ analytical techniques that complement petrology, such as geochronology and isotopic analysis, promoting their regular use throughout the mining and exploration industry.
+My broader aim is to improve the literacy behind various analytical techniques that can assist geologists in understanding the formation and evolution of their ore deposit.

 To view my research output, see my google scholar - Here.